forta-network/docs/docs/sdk.md

 console.log(`found ${transfers.length} transfer events`);
 ```

+The underlying library used for decoding is [ethers.js](https://docs.ethers.io/v5/) for Javascript and [web3.py](https://web3py.readthedocs.io/en/stable/) for Python.
+The Javascript SDK uses the ethers.js [`parseLog`](https://docs.ethers.io/v5/api/utils/abi/interface/#Interface--parsing) method and returns an array of [`LogDescription`](https://docs.ethers.io/v5/api/utils/abi/interface/#LogDescription) objects.
+The Python SDK uses the web3.py [`processLog`](https://web3py.readthedocs.io/en/stable/contracts.html#web3.contract.ContractEvents.myEvent) method and returns an array of [`Event Log`](https://web3py.readthedocs.io/en/stable/contracts.html#event-log-object) objects.
 To better understand usage, see the [Javascript example](https://github.com/forta-protocol/forta-agent-examples/tree/master/filter-event-and-function-js) or the [Python example](https://github.com/forta-protocol/forta-agent-examples/tree/master/filter-event-and-function-py) agent.

 ### filterFunction

 `filterFunction` (python: `filter_function`) is a convenience function on `TransactionEvent` to filter **and decode** function calls in the transaction or traces.
-The underlying library used for decoding is [ethers.js](https://docs.ethers.io/v5/) for Javascript and [web3.py](https://web3py.readthedocs.io/en/stable/) for Python.
-For example, you can use it to filter all of the transferFrom function calls onP a particular ERC-20 token:
+For example, you can use it to get all of the transferFrom function calls on a particular ERC-20 token:

 ```javascript
 const erc20TokenAddress = "0x123abc";